Who is An Architect (INTJ)?

 Architects aren’t known for being warm and fuzzy.
 They tend to prioritize rationality and success over politeness and pleasantries – in other words, they’d rather be right than popular.
 This may explain why so many fictional villains are modeled on this personality type.

 Because Architects value truth and depth, many common social practices – from small talk to white lies – may seem pointless or downright stupid to them.
 As a result, they may inadvertently come across as rude or even offensive when they’re only trying to be honest.
-At times, Architects may wonder if dealing with other people is even worth the frustration.

 But like any personality type, Architects do crave social interaction – they’d just prefer to surround themselves with people who share their values and priorities.
 Often, they can achieve this just by being themselves.
 When Architects pursue their interests, their natural confidence can draw people to them – professionally, socially, and even romantically.